Religious Studies

 Overview of Topics

-- Nonviolence and Social Justice: How can we live our Dr. Martin Luther King Jr.'s philosophy of nonviolence?
-How do Catholic leaders like Dorothy Day respond to societal needs through faith-based action?
+- How do Catholic leaders like Dorothy Day respond to societal needs through faith-based action?

-- Discipleship: What does it mean to be a disciple of Jesus, and how can we apply his teachings today by getting involved in service and social justice activities?
+- What does it mean to be a disciple of Jesus, and how can we apply his teachings today by getting involved in service and social justice activities?

 Signature Activities